stwalkerster/wordpress-theme/README.md

 This is a WordPress theme for https://stwalkerster.co.uk .

-It's based on twentyeleven and only has the code necessary to make it do what I want from what twentyeleven provides.
+It's based on twentythirteen and only has the code necessary to make it do what I want from what twentythirteen provides.